Entongsu/work/work_log.md

 3. I still find another problem.
 When I only apply the volumn constraint, the shape change in a normal ways

-It seems that the code can run, but some parameter and some setting should be considered so that the simulation more reasonable.

 ### Weekly analysis: